-- U.B.
-Pravin Rao, Chief Operating Officer appointed as interim-CEO & MD effective August 18, 2017.
-Subsequently, he stepped down as the interim-CEO & MD effective January 2, 2018 and will continue as Chief Operating Officer and a whole-time director of the Company. - Dr. Vishal Sikka resigned as Chief Executive Officer and Managing Director effective August 18, 2017 and as Executive Vice Chairman effective August 24, 2017
+U. B. Pravin Rao, Chief Operating officer appointed as Interim-Chief Executive Officer and Managing Director effective August 18, 2017.
+Subsequently he stepped down as the interim CEO and Managing Director effective January 2, 2018 and will continue as Chief Operating Officer and a whole-time director of the Company.

+Dr. Vishal Sikka resigned as Chief Executive Officer and Managing Director effective August 18, 2017 and as Executive Vice Chairman effective August 24, 2017